 Many valuable open space resources worthy of discovery and preservation exist throughout Northampton County – scenic mountains and farmland views, river corridors and large forests, parks and historic sites.
 The Kittatinny Ridge to the north, provides a scenic backdrop with distinctive gaps, overlooks and a globally significant greenway.
 The Delaware River flows along the eastern portion of the County and the Lehigh River to west, provide ecological and recreational opportunities to all types of users.
 The southern portion of the County is bounded by the rolling hills of the Pennsylvania Highlands.
 Tying it all together are picturesque farmlands and woodlands that roll throughout the central regions of Northampton County.
 Northampton County has an abundant variety of resources for outdoor recreation opportunities.
 Within its borders sits the Delaware Water Gap National Recreation Area, Delaware & Lehigh National Heritage Corridor, Jacobsburg State Park & Environmental Education Center, Delaware Canal State Park, ten county parks and numerous local parks.
-Northampton County is a hub for major trail systems such as the D&L Trail, September 11th National Memorial Trail and the Liberty-Water Gap Trail, while connecting to over 25 miles of local trails.
+Northampton County is a hub for major trail systems such as the D&L Trail, September 11th National Memorial Trail and the Liberty-Water Gap Trail, connecting to over 300-miles of land and water trails.
 Northampton County’s Open Space exist throughout from rolling hillsides and valleys to our waterways and flyways.

 Northampton County has been selected to participate in a Geotourism project surrounding the Delaware River.
 National Geographic and the National Parks Conservation Association, funded by William Penn Foundation, are working within a 9-county area in Pennsylvania, New Jersey and New York.
 The focus of the project is to highlight local businesses, events and heritage. http://delawareriver.natgeotourism.com/